 Participants will be supported by Subject-Specialist Mentors and Personal Tutors.
-There will be at least eight teaching observations over the duration of the course, where these experienced staff will observe participants undertaking their teaching, and will provide them with constructive feedback on their approaches.
-Each teaching observation is linked to a specific assignment and the eight observations must be spaced out in order to demonstrate participants' development over time.
+There will be at least four teaching observations over the duration of the course, where these experienced staff will observe participants undertaking their teaching, and will provide them with constructive feedback on their approaches.
+Teaching observations can be linked to a specific assignment and the observations must be spaced out in order to demonstrate participants' development over time.
 Individual Learning Plans will be used to encourage participants to become reflective practitioners and for their continuous professional development.